MultiPoolMiner/MultiPoolMiner/README.txt

     ## ZergPool / ZergPoolCoins
       WebSite: http://zergpool.eu
       Payout in BTC (Bitcoin address must be provided using the -wallet command, see below), or any currency available in API (Advanced configuration via Config.txt required, see below)
-      Pool allows mining selected coins only, e.g mine only ZClassic (Advanced configuration via Config.txt required, see below)

     ## Zpool
       WebSite: http://www.zpool.ca/
       Payout in BTC (Bitcoin address must be provided using the -wallet command, see below), or any currency available in API (Advanced configuration via Config.txt required, see below)
-      Pool allows mining selected coins only, e.g mine only ZClassic (Advanced configuration via Config.txt required, see below)

     IMPORTANT: For the list of default configured pools consult 'start.bat.'
 This does not rule out other pools to be included.
 Selecting multiple pools is allowed and will be used on a failover basis OR if first specified pool does not support that algorithm/coin.
 See the -algorithm command below for further details and example.*

 -ExcludePoolName